Skip to content

 str_location = location.location if isinstance(location, (InputFile, OutputFile)) else location

-scheme, netloc, path = self.parse_location(str_location)
+scheme, netloc, path = self.parse_location(str_location, self.properties)

 fs = self.fs_by_scheme(scheme, netloc)